 Tanya has a way with words, and a way of illustrating and arranging them on a web page or magazine page, that we love.
 She is a cheerful blend of responsibility and enthusiasm and a delight to work with.
 Plus, she gets things done.

 I have been writing and editing all of my professional life, including time spent working on Capitol Hill (in Congress) as a legislative correspondent and legislative aide and for a prominent pollster.
 I have also worked as an editor for a national daily newspaper and as a writer for a renowned nonprofit run by Steven Spielberg and hosted a cable show in which I interviewed well-known authors.
 I hold a strong interest in world and public affairs and politics, take my work seriously, but I also try to maintain a balance in life by being active: I am a runner, dancer, and hiker.

 Ernest F. Johnson

 Ernest F. Johnson III is a graduate of Xavier University of Louisiana, where he majored in English and double minored in Biology and Political Science.
 While at Xavier he was a writing tutor for almost three years and became a published author.
-He was apart of multiple seminars on campus that dealt with a variation of topics such as thesis construction, brainstorming, and fundamental grammar development.
-He believes that each person has the potential to become a phenomenal writer; however in many cases people discourage themselves because they believe writing is to difficult, or they don't now how to express themselves comprehensively.
+He was part of multiple seminars on campus that dealt with topics such as thesis construction, brainstorming, and fundamental grammar development.
+He believes that each person has the potential to become a phenomenal writer; however, in many cases, people discourage themselves because they believe writing is too difficult, or they don't know how to express themselves comprehensively.
 He makes it his mission to not only encourage those who do not believe in their ability, but also lead them towards their overall writing and life goals.